SAP-samples/teched2023-AD266/exercises/ex4/README.md

 - [ ] 🔨 **Move the filtering for the userID out of the `GoalServiceHandler` and add it to this before handler instead.**
 - [ ] 🔨 **Move the filtering for the view permission out of the `GoalServiceHandler` by creating an `@After` implementation in the `GoalServiceFilter` to achieve the same behaviour.**

-//TODO add solution, test this <-- (change just for visibility)

 > **Tip:** Extracting filtering logic like this may also be helpful if you need to turn it on or off depending on other factors.
 For example, you could annotate this class to only be loaded for specific Spring profiles.
 >